 An Effective Stress Approach to Mine Backfill

-Professors Andy Fourie and Martin Fahey from the University of Western Australia and Dr Matthew Helinski, research associate, from the Australian Centre for Geomechanics completed this research project in 2012.
+Professors Andy Fourie and Martin Fahey from the University of Western Australia and Dr Matthew Helinski, research associate, from the Australian Centre for Geomechanics are the contacts for this research project.

 The use of backfill in underground mining is increasing due to the need for regional or local support, increased extraction and the environmental benefits that accrue from reduced volumes of tailings stored on surface.